What Is PTSD?

 Posttraumatic stress disorder (PTSD), once called shell shock or battle fatigue syndrome, is a serious condition that can develop after a person has experienced or witnessed a traumatic or terrifying event in which there was serious physical harm or threat.
 PTSD is a lasting consequence of traumatic ordeals that cause intense fear, helplessness, or horror.
 Examples of things that can bring on PTSD include sexual or physical assault, the unexpected death of a loved one, an accident, war, or natural disaster.
 Families of victims can develop PTSD, as can emergency personnel and rescue workers.

 Most people who have a traumatic event will have reactions that may include shock, anger, nervousness, fear, and even guilt.
 These reactions are common, and for most people, they go away over time.
 For a person with PTSD, however, these feelings continue and even increase, becoming so strong that they keep the person from going about their life as expected.
 People with PTSD have symptoms for longer than one month and can’t function as well as before the event that triggered it happened.

 Symptoms of PTSD most often begin within 3 months of the event.
 In some cases, however, they don’t begin until years later.
 The severity and duration of the illness can vary.
 Some people recover within 6 months, while others have it much longer.

 Symptoms of PTSD often are grouped into four main categories, including:

 - Reliving: People with PTSD repeatedly relive the ordeal through thoughts and memories of the trauma.
 These may include flashbacks, hallucinations, and nightmares.
 They also may feel great distress when certain things remind them of the trauma, such as the anniversary date of the event.

-- Avoiding: The person may avoid people, places, thoughts, or situations that may remind him or her of the trauma.
+- Avoiding: The person may avoid people, places, thoughts, or situations that may remind them of the trauma.
 This can lead to feelings of detachment and isolation from family and friends, as well as a loss of interest in activities that the person once enjoyed.